-- The cable terminates into a 1/4″ adapter rather than the standard 3.5mm
+The cable terminates into a 1/4″ adapter rather than the standard 3.5mm

-- Has a 7 bump headband.
+Has a 7 bump headband.
 The later models had 8 bumps.
 The newer models don’t have any bumps, which I found interesting.

-- Very even sounding across the spectrum
+Very even sounding across the spectrum

-- Particularly great mid range.
+Particularly great mid-range.
 There is a 5db bump at 2khz (just a spike if you will), but it gives the 701’s a certain energy that makes the music sound really enjoyable to an otherwise very flat headphone.

-- Comes with a headphone stand.
+Comes with a headphone stand.

-- Bass is very light and lean.
+The bass is very light and lean.
 Lacks impact.
 The quality and extension is there, but there just isn’t a lot of it.

-- Slight pressure from the head band after many hours of wear.
+Slight pressure from the headband after many hours of wear.

-- Sound may be a bit cold, dry, and TOO analytical for some.
+The sound may be a bit cold, dry, and TOO analytical for some.

-- Sound-stage may be unnaturally wide.
+Sound-stage may be unnaturally wide.

 Check out the video review!
 Note: This video does review the K701, comparing it to the Q701.
 If you’re interested to see my comparison review on those two: AKG Q701 vs. K701.
 I will give my recommendation for the Q701 by the end of this article, so stay tuned!

 Even at low impedance, these will need to be driven by some sort of amp.
-The Woo Audio A5 will do the trick, and is highly recommended.
+The Woo Audio A5 will do the trick and is highly recommended.
 In general, Woo Audio amps are said to pair very well with the 701.
 The Vioelectric V200 is also said to be a killer pairing.
 If you are looking for a more affordable solution:

-- Fiio E10K (can be paired with the E17 or used as stand alone)
+Fiio E10K (can be paired with the E17 or used as stand-alone)

-- JDS Labs o2 (a very highly regarded amp for a variety of headphones)
+JDS Labs o2 (a very highly regarded amp for a variety of headphones)

 If you’re looking for a wide, expansive sound-stage, these will do very well.
-They are also pretty darn good for mixing, and will give you a flat, even response.
-The mid-range on these is particularly good as well, as they render acoustic instrumentation with a startling realism.
+They are also pretty darn good for mixing and will give you a flat, even response.
+The mid-range on these is particularly good as well, as they render acoustic instrumentation with startling realism.
 They are also great for FPS gaming as they have that 3-d sound-stage.

 The K701 excels in flat, even sound conducive to mixing, but some may find that they will have to overcompensate due to lack of bass impact.
 Has a wide sound-stage, great mid-range, as well as good clarity and instrument separation.
 The Austrian model does lack comfort as far as the bumpy quality of the headband.
 The newer Chinese models don’t have any bumps on them.
-These also may be a bit awkward sounding, since they will expose tiny human flaws in musicianship that other headphones gloss over.
+They also may be a bit awkward-sounding, since they will expose tiny human flaws in musicianship that other headphones gloss over.
 In a nutshell, they are about as cold and clinical sounding as it gets.

 Similarities & Differences

-- Both are open back, studio headphones meant for use in an isolated environment.
+Both are open back, studio headphones meant for use in an isolated environment.
 They will leak sound, so be aware of your surroundings.

-- There are 2 models of each floating around, which tends to confuse people (myself included).
+There are 2 models of each floating around, which tends to confuse people (myself included).
 To put it simply:

-- Austrian model (headband bumps).
+Austrian model (headband bumps).

-- Chinese model (no headband bumps).
+Chinese model (no headband bumps).